 Q. Help!
 I hired a video crew and told them to put the video files on a portable drive for me.
-When I look at the files there are all of these folders and I can’t get any of them to play.
+I see folders but nothing that looks like a video.
+I can’t get any files to open.
 What am I doing wrong?

 Digital video has a very big downside.
 Professional grade cameras record in what is referred to as a raw camera format.
 Raw format is a professional-level uncompressed data file – uncompressed in that it contains detailed data on the files and images.
 These files can be very large, averaging 1GB per minute of HD video footage shot.
 Raw camera files were never intended for the public, but they are EXACTLY what you want if you’re handing your footage to a professional editor.
 The purpose in this format is to give an editor the highest resolution possible and with limitless options on how to customize the actual footage in post-production.
 Some camera manufacturers, such as Sony and Panasonic do offer free downloadable viewers so that you actually CAN view the raw files in all their glory.

 Why can’t you play these files with programs such as QuickTime or Windows Media Player?
 Without getting too technical, QuickTime and Windows Media Player are designed to play compressed files such as .mov and mp4.
 In order to view raw camera files in one of these viewers, the files have to be converted into a compressed video file.